Mihail-Gerasimov/zarubin_site/src/posts/from_idea_to_product.md

 Welcome to the world of custom development!
 Turning an idea into a product can be a lengthy and costly process.
 However, with the use of innovative approaches in development, it can become an exciting journey to success.
 We employ Agile methodologies, modern tools like YouTrack, and CI/CD setups on our servers.

-At the Bureau of Digital Technologies, we apply contemporary innovative methods and tools in our development processes.
+At the Bright Byte, we apply contemporary innovative methods and tools in our development processes.
 Our company specializes in developing custom mobile applications, websites, and software.
 Our team of professionals uses cutting-edge technologies such as Flutter, AI, machine learning, containerization, and DevOps to help our clients achieve their goals.

 In this article, we will explore the innovative approaches used in custom development and how their application can help achieve business success.
 Here, we will present 10 facts about custom software development that you may not know.